You Matter. Your First Visit to See a Lawyer

 - If the answers are yes, yes and yes, you trust the lawyer to help you reduce your pain and find solutions at a reasonable cost.

-- Set a next appointment to retain the lawyer and get down to work.
+- Set the next appointment to retain the lawyer and get down to work.
 Gather all the documents the lawyer needs to review, develop your thoughts into what you want to accomplish, settle your expectations towards a reasonable path and be prepared to receive the best legal advice to move forward.